New Teachers' To Dos

 New Teachers: First Things First

-If you are a new member to the Teachers' / Occasional Teachers' Bargaining Unit, see below for a list of five important tasks that new members should complete as soon as possible once hired to get off to a good start:
+If you are a new member of the Teachers' / Occasional Teachers' Bargaining Unit, here is a list of five important tasks that you should complete as soon as possible once hired to get off to a good start: